openhab/openhab-google-assistant/README.md

 Here are some example voice commands:

  * Turn on Office Lights
+ * Dim/Brighten Office Lights (increments 15%)
+ * Set Office Lights to 35%
  * Turn off Pool Waterfall
  * Turn on House Fan
  * Turn on Home Theater Scene
+ * Set Basement Thermostat to 15 degrees
+ * What is the current Basement Thermostat Temperature?

 ## Logging & Debugging